create3000/x_ite/docs/_posts/components/Navigation/NavigationInfo.md

 #### Hints

 - If transitionType is "ANIMATE", *transitionTime* provides browser-dependent animation parameters.
-Interchange profile
-- This field may be ignored, applying the default value regardless.
+- In Interchange profile this field may be ignored, applying the default value regardless.

 ### SFBool [out] **transitionComplete**
 {: #fields-transitionComplete }

 Event signaling viewpoint transition complete.
-Interchange profile

 #### Hint

-- This field may be ignored.
+- In Interchange profile this field may be ignored.

 #### Warning